yorku-ease/DataMigrationBenchmarkingTool/db2_migration_service.md

    - The **source database** can optionally include a table named `dummy`.
    - This is used to run a preliminary experiment before each combination of parameters, ensuring that cache from previous experiments is overwritten.
    - If you choose to use this option, set `dummy = true` in the configuration file.
+## Configuration

+In this section, we will guide you through **steps 3, 4, and 5** from the configuration section of the main README file.
+These steps are essential for setting up the Controller, configuring `docker-compose.yml`, and optionally using Ansible playbooks for the DB2 migration service.

+For detailed instructions on the other steps, please refer to the main README file.

+Since the current engine is already supported, a significant portion of these steps is pre-configured.

+### Step 3: Configuring the Controller

+To configure the Controller for the DB2 migration service, you will need to edit the following folder:

+`deployment/controller/examples/db2`

+### Configuration File: `configs/config.ini`

+The file `configs/config.ini` needs to be configured as follows:

+#### [targetServer]

+- `host =` IP address of the target database
+- `username =` Username needed for connecting to the target database
+- `password =` Password needed for connecting to the target database
+  `;password = M0untainn` (example, comment out if using the real password)
+- `port =` Port of the target database
+- `type = db2` or `cloud` (use `db2` for local databases or `cloud` for DB2 on cloud)

+#### [sourceServer]

+- `host =` IP address of the source database
+- `username =` Username needed for connecting to the source database
+- `password =` Password needed for connecting to the source database
+- `port =` Port of the source database

+#### [KafkaCluster]

+- `host =` IP address of the Kafka reporter
+- `port = 9092` (Keep this as the default port for the reporter)
+- `performanceBenchmarkTopic = performanceBenchmark` (Keep this as default)
+- `migrationEngineTopicName = migrationEngine` (Keep this as default)
+- `frameworkTopicName = framework` (Keep this as default)

+#### [migrationEnvironment]

+- `loggingId =` (Leave it empty for development purposes, can be left blank)
+- `numberofexperiments =` (Specify how many times each combination of parameters should be repeated)
+- `time_to_wait_beforeExperiment =` Number of seconds to wait before each experiment starts
+- `dummy = False` (Set to `True` if you want to run a dummy experiment before each combination of parameters, not before all experiments, just the first one to override the cache)
+- `dummyTable =` Name of the table to be migrated during the dummy experiment (ensure `dummy` is set to `True`)

+#### [experiment]

+This section contains the parameters for the migration experiments.

+- `compress =` LZ4, gzip, or none (Choose the compression type for migration)
+- `sourceDatabasetoTargetDatabase =` `test_test` (The name of the source and target databases, separated by an underscore)
+- `tables =` LINEITEM (List the tables you want to migrate, separate multiple tables with underscores)
+- `maxStreams =` Maximum number of parallel streams for the migration
+- `binary =` False or True (Set to True to enable binary migration)